ml-archive/n-meta/readme.md

 Why not just use User-Agent
  - User-Agent is missing some of these details
- - User-Agent is hard to extend / override
+ - User-Agent can be hard to extend / override
- - User-Agent in mobile apps is default their client OkHttp, Alamo Fire etc
+ - Default User-Agent in iOS & Android can be their client (OkHttp, Alamo Fire etc)

 #Installation